jdraines/ragmatic/README.md

 ### components

 Ragmatic allows you to configure a number of reusable components.
 By declaring the components once in the `components` section, you can use them in multiple pipelines (or multiple times in the same pipeline).
+This is possible because Ragmatic supports a `!ref` tag when it parses the config, allowing you to reference any part of the config file, rather than needing to copy the exact same configuration in multiple places.

 The `components` that are configured in Ragmatic are:

 - `document_sources` - literally, the sources of the documents
 - `storage` - storage abstractions that allow you to save and load data between pipeline steps and more long-term as well
 - `llms` - adapters for different language models.
 (Currently `openai` and `anthropic` are supported.)
-- `summarizers` - a component that allows you to generate new documents from existing ones (e.g. "describg this code file") using an llm
+- `summarizers` - a component that allows you to generate new documents from existing ones (e.g. "describg this code file") using an llm (may ref an llm in the `llms` section)
 - `encoders` - a component that allows you to generate embeddings from text
 - `rag_agents` - a component that puts together the RAG query process.
 In this component, you reference previously a defined llm, storage adapter, and encoder.

+Note that this section is optional, but is recommended in the case that you want to re-use the same component configurations multiple times.

 ### pipelines